BIRDING IN NORTH PERU: MEGAS BIRDING TOUR

 Marvelous Spatuletail!

-After breakfast, start our day in Huembo Reserve, a hummingbird feeding spot where the wonderful Marvelous Spatuletail, one of the highlights of the tour is resident in the garden with other hummingbirds like Andean Emerald, Lesser Violetear, Bronzy Inca, Long-tailed Sylph and others may come too.
+After breakfast, we will have our second chance with the beautiful views of the spectacular Gocta Waterfall for the wonderful Marvelous Spatuletail one of the highlights of the tour which is resident in the garden with other hummingbirds like Andean Emerald, Lesser Violetear, Bronzy Inca, Long-tailed Sylph and others may come too.

-Later, on the other side of the pass, we will take a break for a picnic lunch surrounded by the stunning mountain landscapes, and continue the journey as we travel towards Balsas, where Buff-bridled (E) & Gray-winged (E) Inca-Finch, Yellow-faced Parrotlet (E) , Black-necked Woodpecker (E) are regularly found.
+Later, on the other side of the pass, we will take a break for a picnic lunch surrounded by the stunning mountain landscapes, and continue the journey as we travel towards Balsas, where Buff-bridled Inca-Finch (E) & Gray-winged Inca-Finch (E) , Yellow-faced Parrotlet (E) , Black-necked Woodpecker (E) are regularly found.
+Additionally later Chestnut-backed Thornbird (E), Marañon Thrush (E), etc are present.

 We will spend the morning exploring Cruz Conga and Sangal, both known for their diverse birdlife.
 The unique ecosystems in this region offer excellent opportunities to spot Cajamarca Antpitta (E) , Black Metaltail (E), the endangered Plain-tailed Warbling-finch (E), Rufous-eared Brushfinch (E), Rusty-crowned Tit-Spinetail (E), Black-crested Tit-tyrant (NE), White-tailed Shrike-tyrant, Line-cheeked Spinetail, Jelski´s Chat-tyrant, Slender-billed Miner and Peruvian Sierra-finch.